RIAPS/riaps-integration/riaps-x86runtime/README.md

         $ sudo nano /usr/local/riaps/etc/riaps.conf
         ```

-    - Uncomment the NIC name and match the desired ethernet interface name from 'ifconfig'
+    - Make sure the NIC name and match the desired ethernet interface name from 'ifconfig'

         ```
         # This is the main configuration file for RIAPS.